-- 1. Application to Graduate.
+1. Application to Graduate.
 Students must submit an application to graduate.
-Applications to graduate are due by the third Friday of each semester use GRADFORMS to apply.
+Applications to graduate are due by the third Friday of each semester - use GRADFORMS to apply.
 Students must be in good academic standing for the semester of graduation and the preceding semester.
 This means that a student who earns a grade of Unsatisfactory in a Clinical Seminar or practicum course in the spring or summer of their second year will experience a delayed graduation.
 Further, students cannot graduate while on probation.
-Students can apply to graduate the semester after probation is lifted. - 2.
-Master's Examination (Thesis/Non-Thesis Options).
-All students must satisfactorily pass their Master's Examination.
+Students can apply to graduate the semester after probation is lifted.